What Drives a High-Speed Signal: Voltage or Current?

 After a 2m run, bend the wire 90 degrees and run it for 1.4m before bending it again onto the table.
 Now power up the circuit and measure the current density.
 One would expect the current return path to run the hypotenuse of the circuit triangle.
 Yet, this does not happen!

 So what's the deal?
 Is this a current or voltage phenomenon?
-Actually, it is a field phenomenon.
+It is a field phenomenon.
 The key to controlling all forms of interference, including EMI, is to control and contain the electric and magnetic fields in our printed circuit boards.
 Many of the common PCB design practices used by designers allow fields to spread, creating the issues we often encounter.

 This 1-hour webinar will help you understand the best methods to minimize interference.
 Topics covered: